peteroupc/peteroupc.github.io/colorgen.md

     - the colors (which can have duplicates) used in a raster image's pixels, a vector image, a three-dimensional image, a digital video, or a digital document.
 - **ISO.** International Organization for Standardization.
 - **Light source.** Means a [**_primary light source_**](http://eilv.cie.co.at/term/982) or an [**_illuminant_**](http://eilv.cie.co.at/term/554), as defined by the CIE.
 Roughly means an emitter of light, or radiation describing an emitter of light.
+- **Multicomponent color.** Color given in terms of one or more color components.
+Color components include red components, green components, luminance factors, and points on a spectral reflectance curve.
 - **RGB.** Red-green-blue.

 <a id=Overview_of_Color_Vision></a>